Hi-Angel/notes-backup/rust.md

 Aside of C++-like, type can be inferred from return values.
 This is how `into()` works.

+# packages

+* `package` is a collection of crates.
+* `crate` is a binary or library.
+* `module`s are created by `mod foo{}` declaration, whereas included by just `mod foo;`, and are brought into scope by `use foo;`. `main.rs` and `lib` are creating a module `crate`.

+# cargo tips

+* `cargo` is a native build system for Rust.
+It handles dependencies, configuration, compilation… It builds a source code down the `src/` dir.
+Specifically, it compiles `main.rs` or `lib.rs`, and and everything referenced from there with `mod foo;`
+* `cargo build --all` builds everything.

+# code-generation

+Cargo looks up by default for "build.rs" file, which gets compiled and executed for distinct preparations, such as generation of a code for handling Wayland protocols.
+The executed gets some environment variables set, such as `OUT_DIR`, etc.

 # misc

 Casting data to a struct, example: